Understanding Evolution

 Natural Selection

-Darwin's Finch BeaksNatural selection, a cornerstone concept in modern biology, plays a pivotal role in the origin and shaping of Earth’s vast biosphere.
+Darwin's Finch BeaksNatural selection, a cornerstone concept in modern biology, plays a pivotal role in shaping Earth’s vast biosphere.
 In the wake of more than a century of research, scientists increasingly recognize Darwin’s concept of natural selection as two distinct processes: microevolution and macroevolution.

 Philosophical Approach

 While a philosophical approach allows flexibility without strict principles, scientific approaches are principled and use systematic and structured methods.
 Understanding the distinction, Darwin claimed to have used the scientific approach.
-In his Autobiography, Darwin recorded beginning with “True Baconian principles and without any theory collected facts” in 1837.
+In his Autobiography, Darwin recorded that he began with “True Baconian principles and without any theory collected facts” in 1837.

 Bacon’s systematic method of studying nature launched the Scientific Revolution – principles of science are still essential in the twenty-first century.
 Perhaps, to disguise his approach, Darwin quoted from Francis Bacon in the opening pages of The Origin of Species – in all six editions.